utam0k/utam0k.github.io/content/post/youki_first_release/index.en.md

 ## Implementation status

-A container runtime needs to to implement many features that users have come to expect from a container runtime, that have not yet been incorporated into the OCI Runtime Specification.
+A container runtime needs to implement many features that users have come to expect from a container runtime, that have not yet been incorporated into the OCI Runtime Specification.
 Despite this being the first release of youki, many features have already been implemented.

 |        Feature        |                   Description                   |                                                State                                                |
 | :-------------------: | :---------------------------------------------: | :-------------------------------------------------------------------------------------------------: |